drewdavis21/dotfiles/README.md

 $ git clone --recurse-submodules https://github.com/drewdavis21/dotfiles.git
 ```

-Copy these files into your home directory (`$HOME` on POSIX systems).
-That's it!
-If you want to keep this as a separate git repo, you can set up symbolic links in your home directory to point to files and directories in your repo.
+Then run the `install.sh` script inside of the repository.
+This will install the [`starship`](https://github.com/starship/starship) prompt, set up your Git config, link the necessary files into your home directory, and get you ready to go with your new environment!